eapowertools/qs-admin-playbook/docs/asset_management/apps/remove_unused_private_sheets.md

 **When possible, one should always remove private sheets manually, leaving that responsibility to the owner of the sheets.
 That being said, this is not typically possible in large organizations.**

 The script below will tag any private sheets with the tag _'UnusedPrivateSheet'_.
-It expects a csv file as an input, where the name of the column with the **Sheet Id** is specified.
+It expects an Excel file (XLSX) as an input, where the name of the column with the **Sheet Id** is specified.
+This allows for the Qlik Administrator to export a filtered down list from the _Sheet Usage_ table in the **Sheet Usage** sheet of the Operations Monitor.

 ### Script to Tag Unused Private Sheets